miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 It is recommended to use specialised tools to create a multi-resolution icon file with an alpha channel.
 If you use a drawing application or image converter to export your icon file, make sure the generate file contains multiple resolutions.

 * For Mac, the standard tool is `iconutil`[^iconutil].
-This tool is also incorporated in the *4D Go Mobile* project editor.

-* For Windows, there are various tools and online services designed to create composite `.ico` files.
+* For Windows, there are various 3rd party tools and online services that can create composite `.ico` files.